OPEnSLab-OSU/Loom/Max/ReadMe.md

 - **Reassign Channel:**  Changes the channel of a given running device to a specified available channel.
 Note that this will not persist after device restart if no 'Save Config' command is sent.
 - **Remove:** Disconnects the specified device from the network.
 It will switch WiFi to AP mode.
 Note that this will not persist after device restart if no 'Save Config' command is sent.

+Devices that go to sleep will be remembered (and thus preventing that channel from being assgined to another device) unless 'Clear Memory' is pressed.
+For devices with buttons, pressing the button will light an indicator next to the corresponding device and channel information.

 ## Developing New Max Patches

 Users are free to modify existing and create new Max patches to achieve the desired functionality.